spiral/docs/components/encrypter.md

 # Encrypter
 One of generic spiral components provides functionality to encrypt and decrypt your application data.
-Spiral uses so called application key which is stored in
-`application/config/encrypter.php` configuration file.
+Spiral uses encyption key and cipher are defined in `app/config/encrypter.php` configuration file (key value usually comes from `.env` file).
 You can always set new encrypt key value by using CLI command `app:key`.

-> Key will be set automatically during installation.
+> Key will be set automatically during application installation.

 ## EncrypterInterface
 To better understand what type of functionalites available for us let's take a look at `EncrypterInterface`: